joebertj/aiops/README.md

 ## ⚠️ Development Constraints & Limitations

-### Cursor IDE Limitations
+### Cursor IDE Tool Limitations

-During development of the Test Suite MCP, we encountered significant limitations with Cursor IDE that prevented proper implementation:
+During development of the Test Suite MCP, we encountered limitations with Cursor's AI tools that prevented proper implementation:

-**🚫 Opinionated Background Prompts**
+**🚫 Opinionated Tool Prompts**
-- Cursor introduces its own AI prompts and rules in the background without user control
+- Cursor's AI tools introduce their own prompts and rules without user control
-- These background prompts conflict with our custom test suite logic and safety rules
+- These tool-level prompts conflict with our custom test suite logic and safety rules
-- The "Tester AI" violates the specific rules and constraints we set for our MCP servers
+- The AI assistant violates the specific rules and constraints we set for our MCP servers
-- This makes it impossible to implement domain-specific AI behavior that contradicts Cursor's opinions
+- This makes it impossible to implement domain-specific AI behavior that contradicts the tool's opinions

-**📋 Specific Symptoms:**
+**📋 Specific Issue:**
 - Our Test Suite MCP requires strict rule adherence for safety-critical testing scenarios
-- Cursor's background AI overrides our custom prompts and behavioral constraints
+- Cursor's tool prompts override our custom behavioral constraints
-- The AI assistant ignores project-specific rules in favor of Cursor's generic guidelines
+- The AI ignores project-specific rules in favor of the tool's generic guidelines

-- Custom AI workflows get corrupted by Cursor's opinionated intervention
+**💡 Development Philosophy:**
+As vi users, we prefer simple, direct tools that don't impose their own opinions.
+IDEs are often overkill - vi is sufficient for most development tasks.
+Even modern alternatives like neovim introduce unnecessary complexity.
+The best tools get out of your way and let you work.

-**🔧 Workaround:**
+**🔧 Solution:**
-- Test Suite MCP implementation moved to external development environment
+- Test Suite MCP development moved to vi + terminal environment
-- MCP servers developed outside Cursor maintain proper rule compliance
-- Integration testing performed in clean environments without IDE interference
+- Clean development without IDE tool interference

-This limitation highlights the importance of AI development tools that respect user-defined constraints rather than imposing their own opinionated behaviors on specialized AI applications.
+- Direct control over AI behavior and constraints

+This experience reinforces why simple, unopinionated tools are superior for specialized development work.

 ---